PlumpMath/urb/README.md

 # ULISP
 Stay for micro lisp.
-A minimal Unity-compatible language inpired by lisp/ruby/forth.
+A minimal Unity-compatible lisp language inpired by lisp/ruby/forth.

 ####1.
 Intend
  - a thin-layer of code transformation between csharp and common lisp, with mix of ruby warmmy code style.